 Consider strategies that encourage & facilitate ‘level playing fields’ for collaborative negotiation; opt for procedures & policies that ‘promote flexibility & dialogue’ over ‘reacting defensively to rigid criteria’, facilitation/mediation training, etc.

-A quorum at a specific DFC meeting is 50% of its then members as indicated in the above DFC Participation Record.
+A quorum at a specific DFC meeting is one more than 50% of its then members as indicated in the above DFC Participation Record.

 If you would like to be notified of our meetings and receive agendas via email, click here and sign up by checking the Venice NC box.